SAP/ui5-tooling/rfcs/0006-local-dependency-resolution.md

 1. There can only be one active workspace at a time.
 Workspaces can not be combined (to be discussed)
 2. Default configuration file name and format is `ui5-workspace.yaml`.
 A different filename can be used by passing a parameter `--workspace-config workspace.yaml` to the UI5 CLI.
 The ui5-project Node.js API shall accept a JSON.
-1. If no `--workspace-config` parameter is given, UI5 Tooling shall search for a file named `ui5-workspace.yaml` in the current directory and in the directory of the `ui5.yaml` in use.
-UI5 Tooling shall never use more than one workspace configuration files.
+1. If no `--workspace-config` parameter is given, UI5 CLI shall search for a file named `ui5-workspace.yaml` in the current directory and in the directory of the `ui5.yaml` in use.
+UI5 CLI shall never use more than one workspace configuration files.
 1. (Optional) To make workspace configurations reusable across projects, it should be possible to reference a workspace configuration located in an npm dependency.
 An additional parameter `--workspace-config-module` should allow for providing the name of an npm dependency which contains one or multiple workspace configurations.
 For example: `--workspace-config-module my-ui5-workspace-config-module --workspace-config workspace.yaml`
 1. Requested dependency versions do not matter (we may warn the user in some cases though)
     * For example, when using a local version of OpenUI5 through a workspace configuration of a project, the OpenUI5 version specified in the ui5.yaml of that project should be ignored.
-In the future, UI5 Tooling might detect potential issues when using cominations of framework libraries in different versions and warn the user.
+In the future, UI5 CLI might detect potential issues when using cominations of framework libraries in different versions and warn the user.
 1. Workspace configuration **must not** be located in a ui5.yaml.
 If workspace configuration is found in a ui5.yaml, this should cause an error.

 **Dependency resolution configuration**